-Spray Paint Glass Bottles Then Dry-Brush With White Paint
+Spray Paint Glass Bottles And Dry-Brush With Paint

-Don’t just spray paint glass bottles……dry-brush them with a bit of white paint for a one-of-a-kind look.
+Spray paint glass bottles and stop there or……dry-brush them with a bit of white paint for a one-of-a-kind look.
 Spray paint is one of my best friends.
 Did you know you can spray paint glass bottles, decanters, vases, milk bottles, etc.?
 You can!

 I purchased several of the glass decanters at the Nashville Flea Market .
 On the last day of the market you can get some really good deals.